rustersai/yangon/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-This is a stable, production-ready project.
-While it's not actively seeking contributors, bug reports and suggestions are welcome via GitHub issues.

 ## About the Name

 Yangon is named after the capital city of Myanmar.
 The name reflects the project's foundation: solid, reliable, and built for real-world use.